Resident doctors leave (2002 terms and conditions)

 Get involved in your rota design

-Most employers are glad to get junior doctors’ input into rota design as it generally makes for a better working relationship.
+Most employers are glad to get resident doctors’ input into rota design as it generally makes for a better working relationship.
 For example, you may find that fixed leave was only inserted for convenience when the rota was first designed and there is little resistance to changing it.

 If you want to challenge the use of fixed leave on your rota, you’ll need to redesign the rota in conjunction with your medical staffing department.
 We recommend following these steps: